MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/language/language-identifiers-optionstate-id-values.md

 > [!NOTE]
 > Language tags are also referred to and used as "language IDs" for some procedures.

 Office 2016 offers localized versions in all the languages that are listed in the following table.
-Folders for the language-specific components are identified by the language tag that is shown in the table.
+The language tag shown in the table identifies the folders for the language-specific components.
 The Windows operating system uses locale identifiers (LCIDs) to identify languages in the Windows registry.

-In addition to the fully localized languages listed here, Office 2016 provides Language Interface Packs (LIPs), which contain a subset of language-specific components and are designed to be installed together with a logical parent language.
-Elements that are not localized in the LIP language appear in the parent language.
+In addition to the fully localized languages listed here, Office 2016 offers Language Interface Packs (LIPs).
+These packs include a subset of language-specific components and should be installed alongside a logical parent language.
+Elements that aren't localized in the LIP language appear in the parent language.
 For more information about LIPs, see [Language Interface Packs](language-versions-language-interface-packs.md#BKMK_LanguageInterfacePacks).

 **Language tags (language IDs), and LCIDs available in Office 2016**